 Bootstrap Loading (Booting)

-The ADSP-2186L has two mechanisms to allow automatic loading of the internal program memory after reset.
-The method for booting is controlled by the Mode A, B and C configuration bits as shown in Table VI.
-These four states can be compressed into two-state bits by allowing an IDMA boot with Mode C=1.
-However, three bits are used to ensure future compatibility with parts containing internal program memory ROM.
+The ADSP-2183 has two mechanisms to allow automatic loading of the on-chip program memory after reset.
+The method for booting after reset is controlled by the MMAP and BMODE pins as shown in Table VI.